wrobstory/wrobstory.github.com/source/posts/real_world_pandas1.md

 Category: Blog
 Tags: python, wind data, pandas,

-I would have a hard time working without the pandas library at this point.
+I would have a hard time working without the [Pandas](http://pandas.pydata.org/) library at this point.
 I spend a lot of time munging and anayzing tabular data, and pandas is a critical part of my workflow.
 I wanted to quickly demonstrate a couple small pieces of code from my side project [climatic](https://github.com/wrobstory/climatic) that show the relative power of pandas, then dive into the guts of what's happening behind the scenes.

 First lets use climatic to import the data via a thin wrapper around pandas read_table that has some column header parsing conveniences: